 Evaluate (is their measurable progress?)

 In this sense of change, it seems far more reasonable to focus the world on its malfunctions.
 They can be found among the powerful, among rivals, even amidst our regular day-to-day lives.
 People worldwide joyfully engage a problem when confronted with a self-interest grounded in something as complicated as community survival or as simple as improving physical comfort.
-Before us, the task is to broaden this personalization of our place in the world and broaden it with digital communication tools at our disposal.
+Before us, the task is to broaden this personalization of our place globally and broaden it with digital communication tools at our disposal.

 From the mathematical genius of interpreting regression to the mean data to the inspirational voices of political activists, we can likewise fall to the floor in laughter at our ridiculous selves in a barrage of satirical media presentations that seem (and often are) far more accurate than a news broadcast.
 We are awash with the language for change, but finding a pathway to a real change, please think about the Montgomery Bus Boycott or the sit-in at Woolworths in Greensboro and don’t look back.